HenrikBengtsson/jottr.org-blogdown/content/post/2021-04-05-future-kubernetes.md

   #    value: data.table
 ```

-by removing the "#" comment character and putting the R packages you
+by removing the "#" comment characters and putting the R packages you
 want installed in place of `data.table`, with the names of the
 packages separated by spaces, e.g.,